-- The project on Key Biodiversity Areas.
+■ The project on Key Biodiversity Areas.
 For this project the Drivers-Pressures-States-Impacts-Responses DPSIR approach (EEA, 1999) was used to allocate sites.
 Maps and The world conservation union (IUCN) criteria were used to assess the biodiversity status for plants, mammals, birds, fish, and herpetofauna.
-The KBAs form a draft list for the Natura 2000 sites. - Improving the conservation status of the Caucasian Black Grouse in Turkey.
-This project has been financed by BTC.
+The KBAs form a draft list for the Natura 2000 sites.

+• Improving the conservation status of the Caucasian Black Grouse in Turkey.
+This project has been financed by BTC's Environmental Investment Programme.
 The aim is to determine the size and distribution of the population and its use of habitat and predict its distribution based on knowledge of habitat use.
 For a key site in its distribution a management plan will be developed.

-DD co-operates with universities abroad and in Turkey.
+DD cooperates with universities abroad and in Turkey.
 There is a high cooperation with NGOs from Turkey (both national and local) and from abroad.
 Four national Turkish NGOs are organized as cooperation to influence policy.
-This cooperation, TBCD (TEMA, Buğday, CEKUL (a NGO directed at archaeology) and DD), has developed a position paper on water and are currently working on a paper on rural development.
+This cooperation, TBCD (TEMA, Buğday Derneği, ÇEKÜL (a NGO focused on environmental and cultural activities) and DD), has developed a position paper on water and are currently working on a paper on rural development.